 Although a knife can be used to remove the jacket, the jacket removal tool is strongly recommended to avoid damage to the Fiber and power wires.
 Also, only the referenced Mandrel should be used to remove the ripcord.
 Hex drives or other means should not be used.

-Installation tools including the Jacket stripper tools and the armor cutting tools are available for each HYBRIFLEX cable size.
+Both the Jacket stripper tool and the armor cutting tool are available in 4 sizes, one for each HYBRIFLEX cable size.
 This includes 5/8", 7/8", 1-1/4" and 1-5/8".